Notes on the Geography of Sri Lanka: Anuradhapura

 Granite, too, are the walls flanking this road near the Elephant Pond.
 We've about to see something special.

-You'll have to hunt for it, but this is the ruin perhaps of a library.
-Probably inaccurately, it's called Mahasena's Palace.
+This is the ruin perhaps of a library, but it's called Mahasena's Palace.
 We're here for the half-circle stone at the bottom of the steps.
 It's a moonstone.